nhs-england-tools/versioning-reference-template/README.md

 After that, all commits made by the workflow will appear as _"Verified ✅"_ on GitHub.

+## Secure by design

 ### SBOM generation and CVE scanning

 As part of its secure software supply-chain workflow, this repository automatically generates a Software Bill of Materials (SBOM) and performs vulnerability scanning against each released container image.
 These steps provide transparency into dependencies and help identify potential risks early in the delivery process.

 #### SBOM generation

 The SBOM is produced using Anchore Syft, which analyses the container image and lists all components, packages, and licences present.
 It is exported in the CycloneDX JSON format, an open, machine-readable standard widely used across industry and supported for artefact provenance.

 Each SBOM: